Principal Teaching Fellow

 Phil is interested in the re-imagination of career development in the workplace, education and the wider community, and has pioneered a research-informed approach to this subject.
+His work focuses on career theory, cultural and transformative learning theory, career education, career coaching, narrative, and depth psychology.
 Some illustrative publications and talks are shown below.
-He is currently researching Jungian and post-Jungian depth psychological perspectives and their relationship to career development.

-McCash, P. (2016) Employability and depth psychology, in M. Tomlinson & L. Holmes (eds), Graduate employability in context: theory, research and debate, Basingstoke: Palgrave Macmillan.
+McCash, P. (2016) Employability and depth psychology, in M. Tomlinson and L. Holmes (eds), Graduate employability in context: theory, research and debate, Basingstoke: Palgrave Macmillan.

 McCash, P. (2014) Foreword, in Association of Higher Education Career Services, Crafting the present for future employability: an AHECS employability module, Cork, Republic of Ireland: AHECS.

 McCash, P. (2013) The professional development needs of career service employees in the university sector: a personal view on some contemporary challenges, Career service papers: career service netwerk deutschland, 11: 17-25

 Frigerio, G. and McCash, P. (2013) Creating career coaching, Journal of the national institute for career education and counselling, 30: 54-58.